 Lunch: pizza is on us!
-Fruit, cookies too.
+Pop, fruit, cookies too.

-BEFORE THE RACE We would encourage you to invite friends and family to watch the race.
-We will offer race maps to spectators so they can check out some of the fun challenges.
-There is a small playground next to the Pioneer Deck where we will be.
+We would encourage you to invite friends and family to watch the race.
+We will offer race maps to spectators (first come basis) so they can check out some of the fun challenges.

 We will race rain or shine.
 In the event of a thunderstorm, tornado, or freak lake-effect blizzard, we will postpone the race until conditions improve.
 During the race, please seek shelter during these conditions.
 No prize is worth risking your life.

-Race day check-in Get your shirt, passport, and “bib” number if you didn’t make it to Friday packet pick-up.
+Get your shirt, passport, and “bib” number.
+Friday check-in people also get a can of Red Bull.
 Attach your number on your backpack or wherever most visible.
 Make sure you keep your passport on you from now until the minute you hand it in!
 Also, put your names and mobile phone numbers on it in case you drop it so someone can call you and leave it for you to pick up.
 The bike corral will be located right at check-in/start.
 Here’s the shirt you’ll be getting:

 The race instructions/clues will list the rules, describe the course and the challenge activities, and provide hints about where checkpoints are located.

-The maps may be a mix of street, topographical, and/or aerial format.
+The maps will be topographical and satellite, or a topo overlayed on a satellite map.
 Most, if not all, checkpoints will be shown on them.
 YOU MAY PRINT AND USE THE MILLENNIUM “PARK TRAILS” MAP AND WE HIGHLY RECOMMEND YOU DO AS A SUPPLEMENT TO RACE MAPS.
 It’s critical that you do not lose or destroy your passport, maps or instructions!
 You can waterproof your maps with packing tape or contact paper if desired (find at Meijer-type stores).

 DURING THE RACE

 The course will likely require 6-7 miles of running, 13-16 miles of biking and 2-2.5 miles of canoeing to get all of the checkpoints.
 We will note which checkpoints are “advanced.”
-Teams that are not going at a fast pace should consider skipping these as they require going a significant distance or over dodgy terrain to obtain.
+Teams that are not going at a fast pace should consider skipping these as they require going a significant distance or over uncertain/difficult terrain to obtain.
 They are meant to challenge the elite teams trying to obtain all CPs.